PatWie/CppNumericalSolvers/README.md

 	newton.Solve(x0,function_value,gradient_value,hessian_value);

-I encourage you to check you gradient by
+I encourage you to check you gradient once by

 	checkGradient(YOUR-OBJECTIVE-FUNCTION, X, A-SAMPLE-GRADIENT-VECTOR_FROM-YOUR-FUNCTIONAL);

+to make sure that there are not mistakes in your objective or gradient function.

-##full sample
+## full sample

 	int main(void) {